 Insight

-Pregnancy and maternity rights at work 20 Dec 2022
+Pregnancy and maternity rights at work 26 Jun 2024

 The ‘protected period’

-Women who are pregnant or on maternity leave are protected from being discriminated against during their ‘protected period’.
-The ‘protected period’ starts when their pregnancy begins and ends either when she returns to work following a period of maternity leave or, if she does not have the right to maternity leave, at the end of 2 weeks following the end of the pregnancy.
+The ‘protected period’ starts when their pregnancy begins and ends either when someone returns to work following a period of maternity leave or, if they don’t have the right to maternity leave, at the end of 2 weeks following the end of the pregnancy.
+Since 6 April 2024, there is a longer ‘protected period’ for people facing redundancy - see further details below.

-What protections do women have?
+What protections do mothers have?

 Essentially, it is unlawful for an employer to treat a woman unfavourably: